National Heart, Lung, and Blood Institute

 Note regarding NHLBI policy on ESI application resubmission post ESI eligibility status: For investigators whose ESI eligibility window expires between the new (A0) application submission and the resubmission (A1), the NHLBI will honor ESI special funding consideration for these resubmission applications for the entirety of the resubmission window (37 months).
 In other words, provided an ESI submits the original application and maintains NIH New Investigator Status, the resubmission (A1) of these applications is eligible for NHLBI ESI special funding consideration.
 Note that the NHLBI approach differs from the NIH statement about retaining ESI-eligible status for investigators whose ESI eligibility window expires between the original submission and resubmission by extending the 13- month resubmission window (please see FAQ 7) to 37 months.

-Note regarding applications with Multiple PIs: To be eligible for the ESI funding advantage, all PIs on multiple-PI applications must originally have been ESIs and maintain a with New Investigator status when a funding decision is made.
+Note regarding applications with Multiple PIs: To be eligible for the ESI funding advantage, all PIs on multiple-PI applications must originally have been ESIs and maintain a New Investigator status when a funding decision is made.

 First Competing Renewals (Type 2) or New (Type 1) R01 Application for Investigators with an NHLBI Early Stage Investigator Award